Yesterday, on my way home from town, I stopped by my daughter’s house to say “Hi” and get a squeeze from my favorite Grandbaby!

 Our little Baby “B” is cutting teeth!
 Ouch!
 I was wracking my grey matter… (What’s left of it)… for something that would help.
 Then it dawned on me!
-Baby popsicles!
+Baby popsicle!

 Today I tried them out…I’m thinking they were a huge success!
 What do you think?

 She had this finished in no time and with very little mess!
 She ate it all by herself too!
 The minute I handed it to her she put it right up again her gums!
-The wonderful thing about these popsicles is that they are made out of pure 100% baby juice and fresh fruit!
+The wonderful thing about this popsicle is that they are made out of pure 100% baby juice and fresh fruit!
 These are packed with vitamin “C”!